ajosephides/CV/README.md

-## Alexis Josephides
+# Alexis Josephides CV

+## Profile
 An experienced product manager making the switch to engineering with Makers Academy - a 16 week software development bootcamp.

+I've worked across a range of industries and disciplines (academic, travel, media and energy) and love to learn, challenge and above all solve problems within a cross-functional team.

+Having worked in a technical capacity across these industries for many years I found myself being further and further removed from the problem and right now I am not ready to do so.
+I am taking this career switch so that I can get closer to the problems that a company faces and solve them with a set of skills that I can continue to learn and adapt.

-Academic training has always been heavily analytical and I've taken this outlook and critical thinking methods into my professional career where I ask "Why?" - a lot.
+My academic training has always been heavily analytical and I've taken this outlook and critical thinking methods into my professional career where I ask "Why?" - a lot - to myself and peers.
 It's an incredibly powerful and simple question but allows for 3 things:
 - it helps to understand the problem fully, to get to the heart of details.
 - it forces one to be able to explain the problem fully and reflect on one's understanding of the problem
 - it forces one to really answer the question of whether this is the most valuable thing to be working on right now.

-I've worked across a range of industries and disciplines (academic, travel, media and energy) and love to learn, challenge and above all solve problems within a cross-functional team.

 ## Skills

 #### Excellent communicator
 I believe this stems from being a good synthesiser of ideas - understand and be able to 'playback' to a room options that they have suggested.
-Be open, honest and inclusive.
+During my time at Makers feedback I recieved on multiple occasions from my classmates was that I am excellent at explaining concepts.
+That I was patient and clear with my explanations and as a result a good pair partner.
+Being able to explain a complicated concept utilises these same core communication skills.

 - Experience
 - Achievements